 Seoul is the thriving capital of South Korea.
 It is the beating heart of the emerging economical as well as cultural capital of the world with global brands like Samsung and BTS.
 April and October are the best time to go.
 The weather is ideal, generally dry with high of 18°C in the day time.
 Below is our recommended itinerary and travel tips for an amazing 7 days in electrifying Seoul in South Korea.

-Day 1: Wonder About Myeongdong
+Day 1: Wonder about Myeongdong

-Make Myeongdong your base and you can start the itinerary on your doorsteps.
+Make Myeongdong your base and you can start the itinerary in Seoul on your doorsteps.
 This is the best introduction to Seoul as Myeongdong is the centre of K-beauty and Korean food.
 Half of the shops sell cosmetic, beauty and skincare.
 Homegrown local brands like SkinFood, Etude House, Nature Republic, Too Cool for School and Innisfree will be 2nd nature to you by the end of the trip.
 The other half of the shops are occupied by Korean fast fashion retailers, cafes and restaurants.

-But just as you thought you are done, the street food stalls starts popping up at 4pm along pedestrianised Myeongdong-gil and Myeongdong 8-gil.
+But just as you thought you are done, the street food stalls will start popping up at 4pm along pedestrianised Myeongdong-gil and Myeongdong 8-gil.
 The food selection is endless.
 Make sure you try the egg bread, grilled cheese lobsters, fishcake on skewers and all the rest!
 Prices are around ₩1,500 to ₩5,000 per serving and are pretty consistent across all the stalls.
 It normally finishes around 11pm.

 If you still have room in your stomach for dinner, check out Wangbijib (map) for some Korean BBQ.
 Indulge in assorted premium Korean beef which includes tenderloin, sirloin and belly (150g for ₩36,000) and beef ribs marinated in soy sauce (250g for ₩35,000).

 Myeongdong is the best area for money exchange.
-I would recommend planning ahead and changing one lump sum at one of the many banks in the area.
+We would recommend planning ahead and changing one lump sum at one of the many banks in the area.
 You will get a much better rate than the hole-in-the-wall money changers on the high street.
 But, do note that the banks will only exchange USD and EUR.
 GBP is accepted at the Hana Bank close to Euljiro 1-ga Station.

-Day 2: Immerse in Ikseondong and Experience K-pop Firsthand at Hongdae
+Day 2: Immerse in Ikseondong and experience K-pop firsthand at Hongdae